Introducing the new Mobile Computer Lab

 What is the Mobile Computer Lab?

-The Mobile Computer Lab service provides delivery of laptop carts to UW1, UW2, and Campus Library Building spaces.
+The Mobile Computer Lab service provides delivery of laptop carts to UW1, UW2, Discovery Hall, and Campus Library Building spaces.
 This service provides up to 60 laptops per use, and can be deployed in three different carts.
 Each of the three carts will hold 20 laptops.
 The Mobile Computer Lab Service is primarily designed to support regular, credit-generating courses at UW Bothell, but may be requested for other official UW Bothell business when not in use for courses.
 The service provides:

 60 laptops that run Microsoft Windows and Linux operating systems

 IT staff will provide the mobile computer lab by scheduled and approved delivery.
 IT staff will drop the lab off in the requested location and turn over custody to the requester.
 Staff will return to pick the lab up at the end of the event.

 Service orientations (mandatory prior to first use) to help users understand how to care for this high-value equipment.

 Online how-to information detailing software loads and best practices.

 The mobile computer lab laptops will come loaded with the standard IT computer classroom software loads for Windows and CSS Linux workstations as well as any software installed by the CSS liaison in support of CSS classes (Note--does not currently include audio/video editing software).

 As with other general (Windows) lab computers, these laptops will be able to print wirelessly to the fee-for print DawgPrints printers provided for student printing.

 Users should always store data using appropriate online services or external media (such as a flash drive or external hard drive) as the data on the mobile lab laptop hard drives will often be erased between uses.